 Let's fire up some apps

 After you have made modifications to those applications, you will want to see the changes in action.
-You can either run them inside Firefox Nightly, push them to your physical device, or run them through the Firefox OS App Manager (in a simulator or on a real device).
+You can either seem them in the Firefox OS simulator, running inside Firefox Nightly, or on a physical Firefox OS device.

 Running in Firefox Nightly